-- Display the access point Internet, IP, and system settings - Display the WiFi radio settings - Display unknown and known neighbor access points - Display client distribution, connected clients, and client trends - Display statistics for MAC-based and IP-based traffic policies - Display traffic volume, statistics, and channel utilization - Display or download tracked URLs - Display, save, download, or clear the logs - Display a WiFi bridge connection - Display alarms and notifications
+- Display the access point Internet, IP, and system settings

+- Display the WiFi radio settings

+- Display unknown and known neighbor access points

+- Display client distribution, connected clients, and client trends

+- Display traffic volume, statistics, and channel utilization

+- Display or download tracked URLs

+- Display, save, download, or clear the logs

+- Display a WiFi bridge connection

+- Display alarms and notifications

-Note: In this manual, WiFi network means the same as SSID (service set identifier or WiFi network name) or VAP (virtual access point).
+()Note: In this manual, WiFi network means the same as SSID (service set identifier or WiFi network name) or VAP (virtual access point).
 That is, when we refer to a WiFi network we mean an individual SSID or VAP.